tbrown122387/gradeR/README.md

 install.packages("gradeR")
 ```

-You can install the development version of `gradeR` from with:
+You can install the development version of `gradeR` with:

 ``` r
 # install.packages("devtools")